High Ticket Dropshipping vs. Low Ticket: Which Products Should You Sell?

 So if you could choose one, which one do you want to make money with?

-Well, if you think through this at all, you would choose the one that has an average order value of thousands and thousands of dollars.
+Well, you would likely choose the one that has an average order value of thousands and thousands of dollars.
 And that one isn’t the Dollar Tree...

 Now, why is that?